Shared Island Project

 TCA Director – Sharon Devlin

-Photography - Conor Keegan
+Photography & Videography – Conor Keegan & Leo Kearney

-Graphics & Social Media - Dan Devlin
+Graphic Design & Social Media – Dan Devlin

 PR – Jeanette Keane